quru/qis/doc/api_help.md

 	  "status": 200
 	}

-If the operation takes more than 30 seconds, status `202` and an ongoing task object are returned:
+If the operation takes more than 30 seconds, status `202` and an ongoing task object are returned.
+The task ID is the object's `id` field, and so `288` in this
+example:

 	$ curl -X PUT -u <token>:unused -F 'path=/renamed-large-folder' 'https://images.example.com/api/v1/admin/filesystem/folders/23/'
 	{